LeoHsiao1/pyexiv2/docs/Tutorial.md

 ## Installation

 - pyexiv2 is a third party library for Python, based on C++ and Python.
 - You can execute `pip install pyexiv2` to install pyexiv2.
-It provides some compiled installation packages with the following compatibility conditions:
+It contains some compiled library files with the following compatibility conditions:
   - The operating system is Linux, MacOS, or Windows
   - The CPU architecture is AMD64
   - The Python interpreter is CPython(≥3.5)